Santa Clarita's Handy Guide To Argentine Ant Control

 Argentine ants are an invasive species from northern Argentina, Bolivia, southern Brazil, Uruguay, and Paraguay.
 This species has been introduced into areas across the globe through trading goods, including the United States, Japan, New Zealand, Australia, and South Africa.
 Ecosystems are delicate, and any disruption can cause a chain reaction and put animals and plants at risk.
 Argentine ants are one of the worst invasive species because they are aggressive and prolific breeders, creating super-sized colonies.
 They overwhelm ecosystems that are not equipped to handle such an animal.
 These ants are 1/16th of an inch long and light to dark brown.

-However, queens can be 1/8 to ¼ of an inch long.
+However, queens can be 1/8 to 1/4 of an inch long.
 Like odorous house ants, Argentine ants will emit a musty smell when crushed.
-Not only do Argentine ants pose problems to the ecosystem, but they can affect your Santa Clarita, CA home as well, which is why you should know what they look like and how to prevent and treat them.
+Not only do Argentine ants pose problems to the ecosystem, but they can affect your Santa Clarita, CA home as well, which is why you should know what they look like and how to prevent and treat pests in your home.

 Problems With Argentine Ants